Skylar Laine: Overview

 Laine auditioned in Houston, Texas.
 In the semi-finals she performed "Stay with Me" by Faces.
 She was one of the top five female vote getters and advanced to the top 13.
-She is the second finalist from Mississippi, the other being Jasmine Murray from American Idol season 8.
-After the competition, she moved to Nashville, Tennessee.
+She is the second finalist from Mississippi; the first was Jasmine Murray from American Idol season 8.
+(Subsequent contestants from the state included season 15's Trent Harmon and La'Porsha Renae—who became the winner and runner-up, respectively.)
+After the competition, Laine moved to Nashville, Tennessee.